3.11. Aurora

 Aurora Response Action Logs

-3.13.8.
+3.11.8.
 Best Practices for Managing Aurora

-1. Install the ASGARD agent on the asset (see ASGARD Agent Deployment)
+1. Install the ASGARD Agent on the asset (see ASGARD Agent Deployment).

-3. Deploy the Aurora Service on the asset using the [Default] Standard configuration with critical and high Sigma rules
+2. Deploy the Aurora service on the asset using the [Default] Standard configuration with critical and high Sigma rules configuration (see Deploy Aurora on Asset).

 Aurora Service Successfully Deployed